 Can I refreeze honey?

 You should not try and refreeze honey.
 It will freeze again, but it will degrade in flavor, quality, texture, and nutrients.
-If you are going to use frozen honey regularly, it is better to freeze in smaller, single use portions like you can do with mint leaves, jam, and even cilantro.
+If you are going to use frozen honey regularly, it is better to freeze in smaller, single use portions like you can do when freezing mint leaves.

 Frequently Asked Questions